Moshes-Abraham/clasp-wiki/Clasp-build-process.md

 1) Symbol scraping scrapes all of the .cc files and may or may not generate a new symbols_scraped_inc.h file
 2) .cc files #include the symbols_scraped_inc.h file

-There is one very annoying bug that a user encounters when building Clasp.
-The very first time a fresh repo is built with "make", a lot of errors will be reported.
-If the user halts the make with Control-C and then types "make" again - the problem disappears, never to return.
-We tracked down the problem to a problem with boost build (https://github.com/drmeister/clasp/issues/17) but it is not clear how to resolve it.
-When you add new symbols it forces lots of recompilation because almost every .cc file #include's symbols_scraped_inc.h either directly or indirectly.

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------
-Register classes
+##Register classes

+This searches through the C++ header and source files for definitions of C++ classes that will be exposed to Common Lisp.

-/usr/bin/python /Users/meister/Development/clasp/src/common/registerClasses.py ../../src/core/bin/boehm/clang-darwin-4.2.1/release/link-static/core_initClasses_inc.h ../../src/core/bin/boehm/clang-darwin-4.2.1/release/link-static/${bname}_initScripting_inc.h include/*Package.h include/*.h ../../src/core/bin/boehm/clang-darwin-4.2.1/release/link-static/*.h *.cc ../../src/core/bin/boehm/clang-darwin-4.2.1/release/link-static/*.cc > registerClasses.log
+/usr/bin/python /Users/meister/Development/clasp/src/common/registerClasses.py include/generated/initClasses_inc.h include/*Package.h include/*.h *.h *.cc 2> registerClasses.log

 Searches through all header files looking for macros like:
 LISP_CLASS(...)

-It populates the file XXX_initClasses_inc.h with code that exposes these C++ classes to Common Lisp
+It populates the file XXX/include/generated/initClasses_inc.h with code that exposes these C++ classes to Common Lisp

 ----------------------------------------------------------------------